Burning off and firewood permits

 ALL PERMITS are available by contacting the NSW Rural Fire Service, Mid Murray Zone Fire Control Centre.

-Firewood permits allows you to purchase a permit to collect firewood from a range of state forests within NSW.
+Firewood permits allow you to purchase a permit to collect firewood from a range of state forests within NSW.
 You can apply online at the NSW Forestry Corporation.

 Read more about the rules and guidelines for collecting firewood from State Forests.
 Contact your closest Forestry Corporation office to enquire about commercial firewood collection.